Martin Ekström

 Martin Eugen Ekström (6 December 1887 – 28 December 1954) was a Swedish military adventurer who became the leader of the National Socialist Bloc, an umbrella organization for various fascist and National Socialist groups.
 Ekström was born in By, Avesta Municipality.
-During the 1918 Finnish Civil War, he led the Vasa Regiment which was responsible of the Vyborg massacre.
+During the Finnish Civil War, he led the Vasa Regiment which was responsible for the Viipuri massacre.
 Lieutenant colonel Ekström led the 3rd Battlegroup of the Swedish Volunteer Corps in the Finnish Winter War.
 He died in Helsinki, aged 67.

 Career

 Ekström was born in By, Kopparberg County, the son of Anders Gustav Ekström and his wife Johanna Mathilda (née Eriksson).
 He graduated from the Artillery School in 1916 and completed the German officers examination in Turkey in 1916.
-Ekström was military Instructor of the Persian Gendarmerie from 1911 to 1915 and was chief of staff of Vaasa White Guard District.
-He participated in the Finnish Civil War, the Estonian War of Independence and the Lithuanian Wars of Independence.
+Ekström was military instructor of the Persian Gendarmerie from 1911 to 1915 and was chief of staff of Vaasa White Guard District.
+He participated in the Finnish Civil War, the Estonian War of Independence, and the Lithuanian Wars of Independence.